Unemployed at 40, 45, 50

 - Many times a person is in a midlife crisis due to divorce or separation.
 This often means having to find work for the first time after years of taking care of a family.

-As a result, I spend quite a bit of time helping people in midlife crisis figuring out ways to better find work, revamp their businesses, close a business down and start a new business.
+As a result, I spend quite a bit of time helping people in midlife crisis, figuring out ways to better find work, revamp their businesses, close a business down, or starting new businesses.

 Also know, when unemployment first happens, most people act with fear.
 Acting to fear often rushes a person into worse situations.
 So, discovering how to release fear and the stories that come up from fear is a major part of the process.